qaqak/example-repo/README.md

-# example-package
+# example-repo
-An example LPM package
+This is an example LPM repository to give you an overview of how they works